RIGHT TO KNOW WHEN COURT IS OPEN

 If you plead not guilty, your case will be scheduled for trial.
-Because of the number of cases the court hears each month and the need to have the officer and any witnesses present, your case cannot be heard that night.
-You will be given a future court date for trial.
+Because of the number of cases the court hears each month and the need to have the officer and any witnesses present, your case may not be heard that night.
+If it needs to be rescheduled, that evening you will be given a future court date for trial.

 When your case is scheduled for trial, it will be in the same municipal court in which you appear, UNLESS you request a jury trial.
-A request for a jury trial should be made by written motion 10 days prior to the scheduled trial date, If the motion is timely, your case will be sent to the presiding judge of the circuit court for a new trial date with a jury.
+A request for a jury trial should be made by written motion 10 days prior to the scheduled trial date, If the motion is timely, your case will be sent to the Presiding Judge of the Circuit Court of Clay County for a new trial date with a jury.

 At trial, you have the right to testify or remain silent.
 If you remain silent, it is not considered an admission of guilt.
 If you testify, the judge may consider any statement you make in deciding your guilt or innocence.